 - RHET 1312 Composition II, or equivalent

 - MATH 1302 College Algebra, MATH 1315 College Math, or equivalent

 - Submission of a formal application.

 Minor in Information Assurance

 The Minor in Information Assurance consists of 20 hours in seven courses.
 All courses must be completed with a grade of “C” or greater.
-Students matriculating through colleges other than the Donaghey College of Engineering & Information Technology (EIT) will be approved for network and database courses in Business Management, unless written consent from instructors in EIT courses is given.
+Students matriculating through colleges other than the Donaghey College of Science, Technology, Engineering, and Mathematics will be approved for network and database courses in Business Management unless written consent from instructors in DCSTEM courses is given.

 Required Prerequisite (3 hours)